-Here are 10 things you should know about Richard Barthelmess, born 125 years ago today.
-He was a big star in the 1920s, but his popularity dropped off (inexplicably, from where we sit) once talking pictures took over.
+Here are 10 things you should know about Richard Barthelmess, born 127 years ago today.
+A big star in the 1920s, his popularity dropped off (inexplicably, in our view) once talking pictures took over.

 Some years ago, we had the pleasure of viewing Lonesome, a silent-talkie hybrid that was released in 1928.
 It’s not an easy movie to catch; as far as we know, the George Eastman House in Rochester, New York, has one of the few extant prints.
 (Someone seems to have loaded Lonesome up on YouTube, and we suppose that’s better than not seeing it at all, but just barely.)